syeddanish41/wAlnut/README.md

 ~ Q Liu

 ## How
+Forget everything you know.

+Let go of your ego and understand building the first general strong AI is not some competition for fame, money, or respect but for seeking truth and making sure the most advanced known technology that evolution has created is used to prevent valotile suffering for all organisms with conciousness.

+Then think about what an intelligent machine needs to be able to do from first principles.
+Build a model using what you know from mathematics, machine learning, and neuroscience.
+If you can not build an intelligent machine smarter than humans than you do not understand intelligence.
+And even if you do manage to build an intelligent machine there is still a lot you do not understand about intelligence.

+Experiment with your model on tasks that only intelligent machines seem to be good at.
+Be extremely open to ways to change the model.
+Remember that the earth was born about 4.6 billion years ago and that it took evolution about 4.6 billion - 200,000 years to create the first homo sapian.
+This shit takes time so if your frustrated go relax.

+Remember to focus on discovering principles of intelligence instead of getting lost in the details of modeling everything a brain does or optimizing a mathematical algorithm.
+There is a good reason why planes and helicopters do not look like birds.

+And as stupid as it sounds remember that it is the journey you go on that makes everything worth it when you look back.
+Sometimes life will hit you with a hammer.
+When it does take time to regain your hope in humanity in any way you feel is right and take as much time as you need.
+When you get back up you will be a stronger version of yourself and ready to fail even harder again :)

 Install all code with **[IntelliJ](#install-in-linuxmacwindows-with-intellij-recommended)** (Recommended) or **[Gradle](#install-in-linuxmacwindows-with-gradle)** for Linux/Mac/Windows and then read **[how to contribute](#how-to-contribute)**.